nodejs/node/doc/api/readline.markdown

 `function () {}`

-Emitted whenever the `in` stream is resumed.
+Emitted whenever the `input` stream is resumed.

 Example of listening for `resume`: